 Synthetic or polymer-based waxes and sealants have their own enduring features.
 Synthetics are easier to apply and are arguably more durable than carnauba wax.
 How durable?
 Some products claim to last for six to twelve months whereas carnauba can last anywhere from six to eight weeks on average.

 But you can have the best of both worlds if you don’t mind the added cost and elbow grease.
-I know some people who apply polymer sealants on paint before topping it off with pure carnauba wax.
+I know some people who apply polymer sealants on the paint before topping it off with pure carnauba wax.
 I guess this is a case of different strokes for different folks!

 Which is better: paste, liquid, or spray carnauba wax?